Property Management Blog

 A Tenant Estoppel Certificate is a signed statement from the tenant that verifies the current terms and status of a lease agreement.
 It serves as a formal declaration of specific details in the lease, such as rent amount, lease duration, and any agreed-upon modifications.

-For instance, imagine you recently purchased a rental property with tenants already occupying the units.
-The previous owner may have provided you with lease details, but without a Tenant Estoppel Certificate, you have no guarantee that the tenants agree with or confirm those details.
+For instance, imagine your a landlord who recently purchased a rental with tenants already occupying the units.
+The previous landlord may have provided you with lease details, but without an estoppel agreement, you have no guarantee that the tenant agrees with or confirm those details.

-The certificate acts as a safeguard for all parties, memorializing the lease terms and protecting against misunderstandings.
+The certificate acts as a safeguard for all parties, memorializing the terms of the lease and protecting against misunderstandings.

 Why is a Tenant Estoppel Certificate Important?